Search Results

 Dry cupping therapy is an alternative healing technique where suction cups are applied to the skin's surface, creating a vacuum.
 This method promote blood flow, reduce muscle tension, and alleviate pain.
 The cups are left in place for a short duration, and the therapy aims to stimulate natural healing processes within the body.
 It is important to consult with a qualified practitioner before undergoing cupping therapy.

-- Acupressure Chair Massage
+- Prenatal Massage

 - Assisted Stretching/ MET